 The hard part was finding suitable partners.
 I even wrote to Andrew in Australia, only to learn that he had died in a climbing accident.
 By January, I had one partner I wasn't 100% sure of and no prospects for the third member of the team.
 I cancelled my plans to lead my own trip.

 I signed up with AAI again to climb the West Rib.
 This time I told them I would settle for the West Buttress if they didn't have enough clients to do the West Rib.
 They not only filled the West Rib trip, they had a waiting list.

 I trained harder than ever, climbing nearly every weekend.
 As a test of my determination, I crawled the last 200 yards to the summit of Mt.
 Rose on my hands and knees in 80 100 MPH winds.
-During the week, I lifted weights and worked out on a stair machine wearing a fifty pound pack.
-When I left for Alaska, I weighed the same as when I was 15 and was in much better shape.
+During the week, I lifted weights and worked out on a stair machine wearing a fifty-pound pack.
+When I left for Alaska, I weighed the same as when I was 15, and I was in much better shape.

 1995 West Rib Trip